Rick-Davin/search-afdatabases-for-pipoints-DotNet10/README.md

 It is not as simple as installing the NuGet package into your application.
 I recommend you install all the prerequisite Microsoft Visual C++ Redistributables.
 I don't care if you did it last month, do it again.

 Next, what seems not be mentioned in the AVEVA docs yet is that you really should have AF Client 2024 installed.
 The key reason for this is that the KST (Known Servers Table) is moved out of the Windows Registry and as separate file.
-It may not run everything for you, so you may need to manually run C:\Program Files\PIPC\AF\**KSTMigrationTool**.exe to create the KST as a file.
+It may not run everything for you, so you may need to manually run C:\Program Files\PIPC\AF\KSTMigrationTool.exe to create the KST as a file.